buijs-dev/klutter/lib/annotations/module.md

 Any field declaration may use another DTO as type but that DTO should comply with before mentioned rules as well.

 **What could possibly go wrong?**\
-Any class annotated with KlutterResponse that does not comply will be logged as error and ignored for processing.
+Any class annotated with Response that does not comply will be logged as error and ignored for processing.
 Any other dependent class will also be ignored as result.

 **Requirements**\
-To serialize the KlutterResponse kotlinx serialization is used.
+To serialize the Response kotlinx serialization is used.
 Add the plugin to the KMP build.gradle.kts:

 ````kotlin
 plugins {